 \section{Proposed Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm}

-Departing from the background shown in the previous section, we now describe in depth the design of the AT-MFCGA approach proposed in this work.
-First, Section \ref{sec:MFCGAprel} details its non-adaptive version (MFCGA), which serves as the baseline for the design of AT-MFCGA.
-Next, Section \ref{sec:AT-MFCGA} elaborates on the key aspects of AT-MFCGA, with a focus on its novelty and the main characteristics that make it a promising alternative for solving EM scenarios (Section \ref{sec:novelties}).
+Based on the background given in the previous section, we will now describe the design of the AT-MFCGA approach proposed in this paper in depth.
+First, Section \ref{sec:MFCGAprel} details the non-adaptive version (MFCGA), which serves as the baseline for the design of AT-MFCGA.
+Next, Section \ref{sec:AT-MFCGA} elaborates on the key aspects of AT-MFCGA, focusing on its novelty and the main characteristics that make it a promising alternative when solving EM scenarios (Section \ref{sec:novelties}).